atv2016/alien_invasion/README.md

 ![Screenshot 2024-04-24 at 19 43 29](https://github.com/atv2016/alien_invasion/assets/16917203/f8343c4a-4805-4018-af29-c074c4af45fa)

 The game will ask you to register as a pilot.
-Type your name or press enter if you to proceed as a anonymous flyer.
+Type your name or press enter if you want to proceed as a anonymous flyer.

 ![Screenshot 2024-04-24 at 19 44 10](https://github.com/atv2016/alien_invasion/assets/16917203/f45a8d35-118a-49a4-a2d4-926275e433f8)